sledilnik/sledilnik_social/README.md

 Two new tabs: 'Posnetki' and 'Grafi'.

 Add Covid-10 Sledilnik chart and card screenshots.
+Screenshots are created with two different AWS lambda functions.

-Screenshots are created with [sledilnik-screnshots AWS Lambda Function](https://github.com/jalezi/sledilnik-screenshots).
+Screenshots in tabs 'Posnetki' and 'Grafi' are created with [sledilnik-screnshots AWS Lambda Function](https://github.com/jalezi/sledilnik-screenshots).
+Download will start by clicking on image.

-In tabs 'LAB' are 'HOS' are links (icon: 'file-download').
-Clicking on link will download screenshot.
-Those screenshots are made with [SledilnikScreenshots AWS Lambda Function](https://github.com/VesterDe/SledilnikScreenshots).
+Screenshots in tabs 'LAB' are 'HOS' are created with [SledilnikScreenshots AWS Lambda Function](https://github.com/VesterDe/SledilnikScreenshots).
+Download will start by clicking on appropriate icon.

 ### 'Posnetki' tab